NEMSLinux/nems-docs/docs/nems-tools/warninglight.rst

 Linux server.

-*Warning Light* can be connected directly to a supported NEMS Linux server, or eventually (not yet available) to a supplemental device running the `NEMS Tools Distro`_ with network access, even through the Internet.
+*Warning Light* can be connected directly to a supported NEMS Linux server, or to a supplemental device running the `NEMS Extender OS`_ with network access, even through the Internet.

 NEMS Warning Light: Pre-Built Hardware